-EEngaging and collaborating with patients, families, caregivers, service provider organizations, health system partners and diverse communities across the province is vital in developing equitable home and community care for all.
+Engaging and collaborating with patients, families, caregivers, service provider organizations, health care system partners and diverse communities across the province is vital in developing equitable home and community care for all.

-Through meaningful engagement, we will learn from those with lived experience, as well as those representing Indigenous, Francophone and other priority or marginalized communities, to gain a better understanding of people's wide-ranging experiences in our health system and apply these learnings to improve care experiences and health outcomes.
+Through meaningful engagement, we will learn from those with lived experience, as well as those representing Indigenous, Francophone, Black and other priority or marginalized communities, to gain a better understanding of people's wide-ranging experiences in our health care system and apply these learnings to improve care experiences and health outcomes.
+Recognizing the importance of providing French language services to our patients, we will form a provincial French Language Services (FLS) Committee that will develop a consistent, inclusive, and equitable approach to the delivery of FLS so as to meet the diverse needs of our Francophone patients, their families and caregivers across our geographies.
+The committee will look for ways to improve the delivery of FLS and share best practices on implementing the principle of Active Offer, while also giving consideration to improving service offerings in other languages.